confluentinc/librdkafka/MIGRATION.md

   * The `describeGroups` method is supported with additional `timeout` and `includeAuthorizedOperations` options.
     A number of additional properties have been added to the returned groups.
   * The `deleteGroups` method is supported with an additional `timeout` option.
+  * The `fetchOffsets` method is supported with additional `timeout` and `requireStableOffsets` option but `resolveOffsets` option is not yet supported.

 ### Using the Schema Registry